DanielSidhion/nixless-agent/README.md

 - You can log stuff from polkit's JavaScript API.
   Check if your polkit daemon was started with the `--no-debug` flag, because if it was, you won't be able to see the logs.
   Remove that flag and restart the daemon.

+# Terminology

+Nix store dir: usually the `/nix/store` dir.

+Nix var dir: usually the `/nix/var` dir.

+State base dir: the base directory where the nixless agent will keep its state.
+Currently this is the same as the Nix var dir.

+Package: unit of reference in the Nix store dir.
+Corresponds to the output of a derivation.
+The Nix manual refers to this as a "store object", but this project chooses to use the "store object" term to mean any piece inside the Nix store dir (this could mean some file inside a package in the Nix store dir as well).

+Package id: the hash + name of the package, e.g. `032wiarm65zp3bh9ak3dz2sqcr3n8g70-bash-interactive-5.2p26`.

+Package path: the full path to the package in the filesystem.
+Is the result of joining the Nix store dir and the package id.